 Managing Risk Sample Clauses

 Managing Risk.
 The Partnership recognises the scale of its ambition and is realistic in its expectations of what can be achieved given the scale of resources being deployed.
 It also recognises that risk management must be an integral part of the performance management framework and business planning process.
 This will increase the probability of success (and reduce the likelihood of failure) by identifying, evaluating and controlling the risks associated with the achievement of its objectives.
 The risk management process focuses attention and resources on critical areas, provides more robust action plans and better informed decision-making.
 It also fosters a culture where uncertainty does not slow progress or stifle innovation and ensures the commitment and resources of the Partnership to produce positive outcomes.
 As part of implementing this LAA the Partnership will use its agreed Risk Management Strategy and establish a Strategic Risk Register.
-This will set out the risk management objectives, the role and responsibilities for risk management of the Board and individual SSPs, and will the categorise risks and the approach to risk management action plans.
+This will set out the risk management objectives, the role and responsibilities for risk management of the Board and individual SSPs, and will categorise the risks and the approach to risk management action plans.
 The risk management objectives include the; ▪ Adoption of Risk Management as a key part of the LAA ▪ Identification, evaluation and economic control of strategic and operational risks ▪ Promotion of ownership through increased levels of awareness and skills development The Partnership’s risks can be broadly categorised as either “strategic” or “operational”.
 Strategic risks cover those threats or opportunities which could impact upon the achievement of medium and long-term goals.
-The review of strategic risks will be carried out in October/November 2006 when the LAA has been adopted.
+The review of strategic risks will be carried out when the LAA has been adopted.
 This will be followed up by an assessment of operational risks through each of the SSPs as part of their Action Planning of the LAA implementation process.
-Equality & Diversity The Partnership is determined to deliver its vision of a better future for Halton's people.
+The Partnership is determined to deliver its vision of a better future for Xxxxxx's people.
 We are committed to equality for everyone regardless of age, sex, caring responsibilities, race, religion, sexuality, or disability.
 We are leaders of the community and will not accept discrimination, victimisation or harassment.
-This commitment to equity and social justice is clearly stated in the adopted equal opportunities policy of the Partnership.
-This states that the Partnership: ❑ is committed to promoting equal opportunities in Halton ❑ values diversity and encourage...
+This commitment to equity and social justice is clearly stated in the adopted equal opportunities policy of the Partnership, and covers this LAA.
+The Partnership wants to create a culture where people of all backgrounds and experience feel appreciated and valued.
+Discrimination on the grounds o...

 Managing Risk.
 “The Churches did not offer any evidentiary materials in support of their position that the realtor [sic] did not have express or apparent authority to sign the pre-in- spection agreement on their behalf,” the court stated.